FabrizioSandri/fabriziosandri.github.io/_pages/projects.md

 ##### [A Comparative Study of Genetic-Based Approaches for Enhanced Hourly Temperature Predictions](https://github.com/FabrizioSandri/bio-inspired-ai-project)
 A comparative study of two genetic-based approaches for enhancing hourly temperature predictions.
-The first approach employs a Long Short-Term Memory(LSTM) network, optimized through Genetic Algorithms for hyperparameter tuning.
+The first approach employs a LSTM optimized through Genetic Algorithms for hyperparameter tuning.
 The second approach utilizes Genetic Programming to create an interpretable model.
-The study showcases the strengths and weaknesses of both approaches, with the LSTM model outperforming the Genetic Programming model in terms of Mean Absolute Error, while the Genetic Programming model provides an interpretable model, which might be preferred in scenarios where computational cost and efficiency are important.
+The study showcases the strengths and weaknesses of both approaches, with the LSTM model outperforming the Genetic Programming model in terms of Mean Absolute Error, while the Genetic Programming model provides an interpretable model, which might be preferred in scenarios where efficiency is important.

 ##### [CLIP Region Proposal Network](https://github.com/FabrizioSandri/deep-learning-project)
-Designed a deep learning framework, ClipRPN, to tackle visual grounding, a challenge linking language and perception by grounding linguistic symbols in visuals.
+A deep learning framework, ClipRPN, to tackle visual grounding, a challenge linking language and perception by grounding linguistic symbols in visuals.
 Built upon the CLIP model from OpenAI, the solution converts images and textual descriptions into feature maps and embeddings, which are then fused and processed by a Region Proposal Network to predict bounding boxes in images based on the textual information.
-Implemented and evaluated the model using the RefCOCOg dataset, showcasing the model's ability to generate accurate bounding boxes around referred objects in images with an overall intersection over union (IOU) of 41.19%.
+Implemented and evaluated the model using the RefCOCOg dataset, showcasing the model's ability to generate accurate bounding boxes around referred objects in images with an overall intersection over union(IOU) of 41.19%.

 ##### [Hybrid recommendation system](https://github.com/FabrizioSandri/data-mining-project)